 This course is designed to provide basic knowledge about management accounting.
-It will cover various topics including cost terms, concept, cost behaviour and cost analysis.
-Analysis includes variance analysis, BEP, product costing, product pricing, profit planning, budgeting and performance evaluation.
-At the end of the course, student should be able to identify the relevant and irrelevant costs and benefits to make a decision.
+It will cover various topics including cost terms, concepts, cost behavior, and cost analysis.
+The analysis includes variance analysis, BEP, product costing, product pricing, profit planning, budgeting, and performance evaluation.
+At the end of the course, students should be able to identify the relevant and irrelevant costs and benefits to make a decision.